doctea/drum2musocv/README.md

 # MIDI parameters

-(incomplete, need to add the notes corresponding to the Muso triggers for bass, snare, ch/oh etc, CCs corresponding to the envelope parameters, and other settings eg clock sync)
+(TODO: incomplete, need to add the notes corresponding to the Muso triggers for bass drum, snare, ch/oh etc, CCs corresponding to the envelope parameters, and other settings eg clock sync)

 | MIDI type   | MIDI channel | MIDI number    | Purpose                    |
 | ----------  | ------------ | -------------- | -------------------------- |